ibm-cloud-docs/solution-tutorials/getting-started.md

    ```
    {:pre}

+Proceed to the configuration [common to all operating systems](#common).

 ## Apple macOS
 {: #macos}

 The following sections assume you are running macOS High Sierra or later under a user with Administrator privileges.
+Once you're done with the specific sections, proceed to the configuration [common to all operating systems](#common).

 ### {{site.data.keyword.cloud_notm}} CLI
+{: #macos_cli}

 1. Download {{site.data.keyword.cloud_notm}} CLI from https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/latest.
 1. Verify installation with: